OCD Therapy for Trauma Survivors

 You might even worry that your intrusive thoughts reveal something about you— but the truth is, these patterns are driven by OCD, not by who you truly are.

-How OCD Can Show Up in Adult and Teen Trauma Survivors
+How OCD Can Show Up in Trauma Survivors in Lynchburg, VA

 OCD often latches onto things that feel morally urgent, dangerous, or unresolved for trauma survivor minds: past events, responsibilities, and perceived threats.
-For adult and teen trauma survivors, this may look like:
+For trauma survivors, this may look like:

 These patterns can be overwhelming and isolating, but they’re driven by OCD— they don’t define you.
 With specialized OCD therapy, you can learn to recognize your own OCD and start reclaiming clarity and confidence.